moby/moby/docs/sources/use/working_with_volumes.rst

 If you remove containers that mount volumes, including the initial DATA container, or the middleman, the volumes will not be deleted until there are no containers still referencing those volumes.
-This allows you to upgrade, or effectivly migrate data volumes between containers.
+This allows you to upgrade, or effectively migrate data volumes between containers.

 Mount a Host Directory as a Container Volume: